SandSide/Team-19-ATM/README.txt

-Run dataRace, for data race Program
+Run inconsistent, for inconsistentProgram
-Run notDataRace, for non data race Program
+Run consistent, for consistent Program